-Regulators Have Categorized Noncompliance with Regulation SHO as Nonsystemic, but the Regulation Presents Some Compliance Challenges After SEC implemented Regulation SHO, SEC and the SROs took steps to enforce its requirements-first by conducting a joint sweep examination, and later by conducting routine and other compliance examinations and regular surveillances of FTD data.
+Regulators Have Categorized Noncompliance with Regulation SHO as Nonsystemic, but the Regulation Presents Some Compliance After SEC implemented Regulation SHO, SEC and the SROs took steps to enforce its requirements-first by conducting a joint sweep examination, and later by conducting routine and other compliance examinations and regular surveillances of FTD data.
 While these examinations have found a significant number of firms with Regulation SHO compliance deficiencies, OCIE and SRO staffs told us these deficiencies generally were not indicative of systemic problems or attempts to manipulate a security.
-However, broker-dealers are facing challenges in complying with Regulation SHO's requirement to determine whether the locates they obtain prior to effecting a short sale are reasonable sources for securities needed at settlement.

-Although SEC and the SROs Found Noncompliance with Regulation SHO, They Characterized It as Technical and Brought Few Enforcement Actions

-SEC and SRO examinations have found that most Regulation SHO deficiencies by broker-dealers and options market makers appear to be nonsystemic deficiencies.
+However, broker-dealers are facing challenges in complying with Regulation SHO's requirement to determine whether the locates they obtain prior to effecting a short sale are reasonable sources for securities Challenges needed at settlement.
+Although SEC and the SROs Found Noncompliance with Regulation SHO, They Characterized It as Technical and Brought Few Enforcement Actions SEC and SRO examinations have found that most Regulation SHO deficiencies by broker-dealers and options market makers appear to be nonsystemic deficiencies.
 As of April 1, 2009, two SROs have brought several compliance actions.
 Within months of Regulation SHO's compliance date and in coordination with Trading and Markets, OCIE, NYSE, and the former NASD conducted a coordinated sweep examination of 19 clearing broker-dealers that execute and clear short-sale transactions.
-84 The 19 firms were selected from NASD- and NYSEgenerated lists of firms that had aged FTD in threshold securities.
+84 The 19 firms were selected from NASD- and NYSE-generated lists of firms that had aged FTD in threshold securities.
 The purpose of the sweep examination was to determine whether firms were in compliance with Regulation SHO's locate, close-out, or order-marking requirements, along with other Regulation SHO requirements.
 85 Examiners also reviewed the adequacy of the firms' written supervisory procedures for ensuring compliance with these requirements.
-These joint sweep examinations found deficiencies with Regulation SHO requirements at all 19 broker-dealers.
+These joint sweep examinations found deficiencies with Regulation SHO requirements at all 19 broker-dealers. that these deficiencies were part of a deliberate problem or part of 84 In July 2007, NASD (which regulated the OTC market for exchange-listed and non- exchange-listed securities and provided regulatory services to markets, such as Amex and NASDAQ) merged with the member regulation, enforcement, and arbitration functions of NYSE to form FINRA.